 - Providing clarification of an Invitation to Tender to potential or actual Candidates, or seeking clarification of a Tender, whether in writing or by way of a meeting, is permitted. - In particular post-tender negotiation must not be conducted in an EU Procedure where this might distort competition, especially with regard to price.
-Such

-- negotiation is not permitted under Public Contracts Regulations 2006.
+Such negotiation is not permitted under the Regulations.
 However, Officers (under instructions from a TAP) may seek clarifications from tenderers. - Post-tender clarification must only be conducted in accordance with the guidance issued by the Director for Procurement & I.T.
-Strategy and the Bi-borough Director of Law, both of whom who must also be consulted wherever it is proposed to enter into such post-tender clarifications. - Where tenders are received above the approved budget, the Officer may consider adjusting the specification and the Candidates may be asked to re-cost based on an amended specification in order, to bring the cost within budget.
-However, where it is identified that there needs to be a fundamental change to the specification (or contract terms), the contract must not be awarded but retendered in accordance with the Public Contracts Regulations 2006 (as amended).
+Strategy and the Director of Law, both of whom who must also be consulted wherever it is proposed to enter into such post-tender clarifications. - Where tenders are received above the approved budget, the Officer may consider adjusting the specification and the Candidates may be asked to re-cost based on an amended specification in order, to bring the cost within budget.
+However, where it is identified that there needs to be a fundamental change to the specification (or contract terms), the contract must not be awarded but retendered in accordance with the Regulations.